 It’s not surprising that “yes” or “no” questions won’t reveal much information about your child’s day.
 Instead, ask open-ended questions that require elaboration.
 For example, “What did you like most about today?” or “What did you work on in art class?” or “Who did you sit with at lunch?”

 Talk About Your Day

 Good conversation is about to give and take.
 Tell your child about your day.
 Just as you wonder what your child does all day, kids wonder what we do, too.
 Share a funny, exciting or even frustrating story from your day and you might just get some reciprocation.
 Occasionally share stories about your school days.
 Who was your favorite teacher when you were young?
 What subjects did you enjoy most?
-Did you bring your lunch or buy?
+Did you bring your lunch or buy your lunch?